manifold-lang/manifold-frontend/README.md

 The compiler should work hard so that developers don't have to.
 Prefer implicit specification over explicit.
 Provide smart defaults and painless overrides.
 Do as much work at compile time as possible.
-Allow developers to express domain logic as naturally as possible and let the compiler decide how to implement it.
+Allow developers to express domain logic naturally and let the compiler decide how to implement it.
 Use type inference wherever possible.
-Batteries included but removable.

 Optimize for readability over writeability.
 Developers spend 15 hours reading code and 5 hours modifying code for every 1 hour of writing code.
 Avoid